Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 Where Does Well Water Come From?

-Well-water originates from vast subterranean reservoirs known as aquifers, which are porous rock layers that can extend as deep as 1,000 feet beneath the Earth’s surface.
-These aquifers accumulate and store substantial amounts of groundwater.
+Well water originates from vast subterranean reservoirs of groundwater known as aquifers, porous rock layers that can exist near the Earth’s surface or extend as deep as 30,000 feet.

 Saturated ground vs. unsaturated ground